Tumor Lysis Syndrome

 Blood Chemistry

 High-risk patients should have laboratory monitoring (BUN, creatinine, phosphate, uric acid, and calcium levels) prior to therapy and for 48-72 hours after treatment induction.
 Follow measurements at least three times per day, or more often if evidence of tumor lysis syndrome develops.
-Lactate dehydrogenase should be checked at least on diagnosis and prior to treatment, as elevated values can reflect the potential for progressing to tumor lysis syndrome with the initiation of chemotherapy.
+Lactate dehydrogenase (LDH) should be checked at least on diagnosis and prior to treatment, as elevated values can reflect the potential for progressing to tumor lysis syndrome with the initiation of chemotherapy.

 Approach Considerations

-Patients with evidence of pretreatment acute tumor lysis syndrome should be started immediately on therapy for it.
+Patients with evidence of pretreatment (spontaneous) acute tumor lysis syndrome should be started immediately on therapy for it.
 If possible, cancer treatment should be withheld until all parameters are corrected.

 Cancer patients with acute manifestations of tumor lysis syndrome or those at high risk should be treated by personnel who are experienced with the condition’s complications and treatment.
 An oncology unit or intensive care unit (ICU) with readily available, continuous cardiac monitoring and hemodialysis capabilities is the preferred treatment setting.[29]